neew1152/Internet_Cafe_Streaming_Debian_AMD64/README.md

 ---

-## 📺 Optional: Set Display Resolution
+## 📺 Step 3: Set Display Resolution

 If your display doesn't look good, you can manually change the resolution using `xrandr`.